Launch or advance your education

 Our "laddering" approach to education allows you to bolster your resume by earning your online Criminal Justice Associate’s degree in the process of earning your online Criminal Justice Bachelor’s degree.
 Then, once you’re ready, you can transfer those initial credits to complete your Bachelor’s degree.
 It’s both time- and money-saving.
-67% of program requirements may be completed by transfer credits, course waivers, credit by assessment or other ways of getting credit for prior learning.
+67% of program requirements may be completed through Knowledge Credit™: transfer credits, self-directed assessments, course waivers or other ways of getting credit for prior learning.
 Don’t discard credits—make the most of them.

 Learn from seasoned professionals in your field.

 Everything you’ll learn in our online Criminal Justice programs has been validated by criminal justice professionals with experience in the FBI, DEA, United States Secret Services, Homeland Security and more.4 Our instructors bring experience in law enforcement, narcotics, combatting human trafficking and corrections.

 Plus, transferable skills that take you farther.